commerce-docs/microsite-commerce-storefront/_drafts/dropin-starter-template.md

 5. **Add your Component to your Container**: Add your component to the container created in step 2.

 6. **Render the Container**: Update your sandbox environment to render your container in `examples/html-host/index.html`.

-## Conclusion

-By following this guide, you should be able to quickly set up a new project using the Adobe Commerce Drop-in Template and add shared components from the Storefront SDK package.
-If you have any questions or need further assistance, please feel free to reach out.